In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 This is why Radar was built.
 It was built specifically for such reason and helped prevent unnecessarily declined transactions and lost revenue.

 This is the best way for businesses to request exemptions to SCA.
-In addition to that, the 3D Secure 2.0 was specially designed for smartphone use, since it also requires less customer back and forth.
-However, it still provides a very safe way to validate purchases.
+In addition, 3D Secure 2.0 was specially designed for smartphone use, requiring less customer back-and-forth.

 Stripe PCI compliance